gnowledge/gnowledge.github.io/publications.md

 **Keywords**: Networks; Nonlinear dynamics; Structures and organization in complex systems; Computer science.

 ---
-### GNOWSYS-mode: An Emacs based Text Editor for Semantic and Structured Document Editing
+### GNOWSYS-mode: An Emacs based Text Editor for Editing
 Divya Sinha, Alpesh Gajbe, Rajiv Nair, Ganesh Gajre, Nagarjuna G., "GNOWSYS-mode: An Emacs based Text Editor for Semantic and Structured Document Editing". *In Proceedings of Workshop on Collaborative Construction, Management and Linking of Structured Knowledge (CK2009)*, 2009.
 [Download PDF file](assets/13-paper.pdf)

 <p style="margin-left:10%; margin-right:10%;">Keeping the requirements of the semantic web in mind we have developed a pure text based collaborative editing environment to create, update and manage knowledge networks and structured documents.
 It works as a client to the GNOWSYS server.
 GNOWSYS (Gnowledge Networking and Organizing System) is a frame based triple-store supporting version control, publishing and managing multiple ontologies along with instances.</p>

 ---

-### Concept Mapping for eliciting Students' Snderstanding of Science
+### Concept Mapping for eliciting Students' understanding of Science
 Meena Kharatmal, "Concept Mapping for Eliciting Students' Understanding of Science, *Indian Educational Review* Vol. 45, No.2, July 2009.
 [Download PDF file](assets/Concept-Mapping-for-Eliciting-Students-Understanding-of-Science-2009.pdf)

 <p style="margin-left:10%; margin-right:10%;"> Students' understanding of science has been of considerable importance in the area of science education research.
 It tries to focus on issues such as conceptual understanding, teaching of science, students' knowledge structure, tools that can aid in their understanding of science, etc. Concept map is one such tool that is being used to elicit students' knowledge and teaching and learning in a given domain.
 Concept maps are two-dimensional, hierarchical, node-link diagrams that depict knowledge.
 This article presents a review of concept maps in science education research with an illustration of a case study on the effectiveness of concept maps for eliciting students' knowledge structure from the domain of cell biology.
 The study used two different methods---description and concept maps---for depicting students' knowledge.
 The study depicts a significant increase in the depiction of concepts and propositions using the concept mapping method as compared to the description method.